IronCoreLabs/ironoxide-swig-bindings/android/README.md

 From the repository root, run `android/build.sh`.

 This will compile IronOxide-Android for `x86_64` Android phones.
 If building for a different architecture, you can find the Rust target to compile to
-[here](https://forge.rust-lang.org/release/platform-support.html) and modify the `cross build` command in `build.sh`.
+[here](https://forge.rust-lang.org/release/platform-support.html) and modify the `cargo ndk` command in `build.sh`.
 The compiled library and generated Java files will be put into `android/ironoxide-android/src/main`.

 ## Testing